laurengordonfahn/CrescendoProject/README.md

 # CrescendoProject
-Written on the Servereless Framework that runs on AWS Written in python
+Written on Servereless Framework that runs on AWS Written in python
 RESTful API for Hungry Sumo Yelp Reviews
 This GET endpoint calls out to the YELP API to retrieve reviews for the Hungry Sumo Resturant in BayView